SENG637-Group14/seng637-assignment4/seng637-Report_Group14.md

 # A discussion on the effect of equivalent mutants on mutation score accuracy

-### Effect of Equivalent Mutants on Mutation Score Accuracy

-In our exercises, we introduced mutants (small changes) in the code to check how well **DatautilitiesTest** and **RangeTest** identified faults.
+In our testing exercise, we introduced mutants (small changes) in the code to check how well **DatautilitiesTest** and **RangeTest** identified faults.
 The mutation score indicated how many mutants were killed by the tests, reflecting the effectiveness of our test suites.
 However, **equivalent mutants** impacted the score because they didn’t change the program’s behavior, despite being syntactically different.
 These mutants weren't killed by the tests since they acted the same way as the original code.

 The presence of equivalent mutants in the tests lowered the accuracy of the mutation score.
 They increased the number of "live" mutants, making it seem like the test suites weren’t as effective as they really were.
 This gave an inaccurate view of the test suites’ quality.